 How to host a Minecraft server

-On setup, you’ll want to create a dedicated folder for your server, as whenever you run your server from a desktop or download folder, it will create configuration files in that location.
+Once you have both the latest version of Java and have downloaded Mojang’s server software, create a dedicated folder for your server, as whenever you run your server from a desktop or download folder, it will create configuration files in that location.
 By creating a folder for your server, it will be easier to organise all the files.

 Once you click the file and start the server, you’ll need to complete some configuration.
-Here are the steps below.
+Here are the steps below:

 - Find the text file eula.txt and open it in a text editor